 John A. Libby established his gallery in the historic building at 463 King Street East, Toronto.
 The gallery name soon changed from Libby's of Toronto to John A. Libby Fine Art.
 His business has developed over the years to encompass all aspects of art collecting to service the growing needs of his clientele.
 Thus forming Libby's Custom Framing, Master's Studio of Fine Restoration, Appraisals and Trillium Press Limited Edition Prints.
-Art leasing is another aspect of the business for companies who want original art on their walls.
+Art leasing is another aspect of the business for companies who want original art on their walls and also get a tax deduction.
 Lectures and fund raising auctions were developed so that John A. Libby could share his years of knowledge and raise funds for good causes.

 Our aim is to sell quality Historical fine art that has stood the test of time in the market place.
 Libby's encourage clients who are just starting their fine art buying to visit the gallery and discuss how to build and care for their art.
 We welcome any questions and concerns.
 Our main focus is on works by the Group of Seven and their contemporaries of the 30's and 40's as well as European and American art.